pavans78/GitHub-Actions-for-GCP-Terraform/README.md

 # Github-Actions-for-GCP

-The provided code snippet defines a workflow named "Deploy Infrastructure" for a GitHub Actions pipeline.
+The Github Actions workflow named "Deploy Infrastructure" for a GitHub Actions pipeline.
 Here's a breakdown of its components:

 **Workflow Name:**